Department of Mathematics

 Phone: (216) 368-5107 Fax: (216) 368-5163

-Welcome to my homepage.
-My name is pronounced as Way-Hung Gwo.
-I was born in Anhui Province, P.R.
-China.
-I studied in Beijing for six years, in four of which I obtained the B.S. degree in Computational Mathematics from the Central University for Nationalities, and the next two years in Beijing Normal University for a Master’s program in Biomathematics.
-In 2007, I received the Ph.D. degree in Applied Mathematics from Department of Mathematics, the Master of Statistics, from Department of Statistics , both at University of Florida, and then joined Mathematics Department of the University of Alabama as a tenure track Assistant Professor and stayed for two years.
-Starting July 2009, I am with Department of Mathematics at Case Western Reserve University.
+Weihong Guo (pronounced as Way-Hung Gwo) received the Ph.D. degree in Applied Mathematics from the Department of Mathematics and the Master of Statistics, from the Department of Statistics , both at University of Florida and both in 2007.
+Right after graduation, she joined the Mathematics Department of the University of Alabama (Tuscaloosa) as a tenure track Assistant Professor and stayed for two years.
+Starting July 2009, she is with the Department of Mathematics, Applied Mathematics and Statistics at Case Western Reserve University.